tosofto/CuculiTask/README.md

 ## Solution

-This problem can be solved with recursive function.
+This problem can be solved with recursive function but it's time complexity is O(3^n) which means too slow as the array's length is increasing.

+For this reason, dynamic programming solution is useful.

+### Recursitive Solution:

+Here is recursitive solution.

 Recursive function has to stop if it reaches to the last stone.